NarekMosisian/unix-storage-manager-cli/README.md

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

 This license ensures that anyone who modifies, uses, or redistributes this software—especially in a networked environment—must share the source code and any modifications under the same license.

-For detailed information, see the [LICENSE](./LICENSE) file.
+For detailed information, see the [LICENSE](./LICENSE) file and the [NOTICE](./NOTICE) file.